-- Assignment will be given after each term. - Human processing of media information (10/06 10/27) - Speech communication technologies (11/10 12/01) - A new framework to build "human-like" machines (12/08 01/05) - Students have to submit each assignment to me by email. - Japanese students are allowed to use Japanese to do your assignment. - Your grade (mark) depends only on the assignments.
+- Assignment will be given after each of the three themes. - Human processing of media information - Speech communication technologies - A new framework to build "human-like" machines - Students have to submit each assignment to me by email. - Japanese students are allowed to write your assignment in Japanese. - Your grade (mark) depends only on the assignments.